jlahuisman/jlahuisman.github.io/blog/_posts/2023-05-22-fieldworkJapan.md

 ---
 layout: post
-title: Attending the 2022 Sasakawa Scholarship Award Ceremony in Stockholm
+title: Archival fieldwork in Okinawa!
-image: /assets/img/blog/sasakawa-group.jpg
+image: /assets/img/blog/fieldwork-okinawa.jpg
 description: >
   On monday evening we attended the scholarship award ceremony for the Scandinavia-Japan Sasakawa foundation.
 We got to meet the Japanese Ambassador to Sweden!
 It was awesome😀
 sitemap: false